Hierarchical editing language for macromolecules

 The hierarchical editing language for macromolecules (HELM) is a method of describing complex biological molecules.
 It is a notation that is machine readable to render the composition and structure of peptides, proteins, oligonucleotides, and related small molecule linkers.

 HELM was developed by a consortium of pharmaceutical companies in what is known as the Pistoia Alliance.
 Development began in 2008.
 In 2012 the notation was published openly and for free.

 The HELM open source project can be found on GitHub.

-HELM
+Background

-The need for HELM became obvious as researchers began working on modeling and computational projects involving molecules and engineered biomolecules of this type.
-There was not a language to describe the entities in an accurate manner which described both the composition and the complex branching and structure common in these entity types.
-Protein sequences can describe larger proteins and chemical language files such as mol files can describe simple peptides.
-But the complexity of new research biomolecules makes describing large complex molecules difficult with chemical formats, and peptide formats are not sufficiently flexible to describe non-natural amino acids and other chemistries.
+The need for a standard representation of biomolecules became apparent as researchers began working on modeling and computational projects involving molecules and engineered biomolecules.
+There was no language to accurately describe these entities, which required both composition and complex branching and structure.
+Protein sequences describe larger proteins, and mol files can represent simple peptides.
+However, the complexity of new research biomolecules makes describing large complex molecules difficult with chemical formats, and peptide formats are not sufficiently flexible to describe non-natural amino acids and other chemistries.

+Design

-In HELM, molecules are represented at a four levels in a hierarchy:
+In HELM, molecules are represented at four levels in a hierarchy: